 In League of Legends, every champion has a plethora of items available to them.
 From core items that they build every game, to items that they only purchase once in a while.
 Depending on the situation, and the role you’re playing as, you may have to opt for certain items choices to help you sustain, survive and win the game.

-To finish off our LoL item guides by PicklePants, we will discuss some situational items and when you can buy them.
+In this edition of our LoL item guides by PicklePants, we will discuss some situational items and when you can buy them.

 As most League of Legends items to some extent can be considered situational, we will only discuss a handful of the more popular situational items that are in the game.
 To make this guide short and sweet, we discuss every role at once.